tim-schilling/debug-tutorial/docs/lab2.md

 Let's consider what we know:

-- The page was rendering correctly and there are no errors.
+- The page renders correctly and there are no errors.
-- The page was rendering "fast" when it was first introduced, but has since slowed down.
+- The page rendered "fast" when it was first introduced, but has since slowed down.